-If your warranty is still active, and don’t mind waiting a couple of days or weeks to have your manufacturer send in a technician to look at the appliance, by all means, go ahead and call them.
+If your warranty is still active, and you don’t mind waiting a couple of days or weeks to have your manufacturer send in a technician to look at the appliance, by all means, go ahead and call them.

-Unless otherwise specified, they should fix it for you at no cost.
+Unless otherwise specified, they should fix your whole house fan for you at no cost.

-Provided that you’re no longer under coverage, but feel capable enough to try and do your own repairs, knock yourself out, you’ll save some money, and a considerable amount of time.
+Provided that you’re no longer under coverage but feel capable enough to try and do your own repairs, knock yourself out.
+You’ll save some money and a considerable amount of time.

-Having said that, there’s no shame in asking for help.
+That said, there’s no shame in asking for help.

 Calling a professional when your warranty has expired will cost you some money, but you can’t put a price on your safety.
 Please stop and let the technicians work if you ever feel unsafe or doubtful during the DIY process.